Mtey70/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The biggest fan
 Write a script that displays a confused smiley
 Display the content of /etc/passwd and /etc/hostsDisplay the content of /etc/passwd and /etc/hosts
 Display the last 10 lines of /etc/passwd
+Write a script that displays the third line of the file